zalando/restful-api-guidelines/performance/Performance.md

 data eagerly.
 Whether this is optimized on the server, e.g. a database join, or done in a generic way, e.g. an HTTP proxy that transparently embeds resources, is up to the implementation.

 See [*Conventional Query Strings*](../naming/Naming.md#could-use-conventional-query-strings) for naming.
-Please use [json-fields](https://github.com/zalando/json-fields) library, already mentioned above for filtering, when it comes to an embedding query syntax.
+Please use the [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) grammar, as already defined above for filtering, when it comes to an embedding query syntax.

 Embedding a sub-resource can possibly look like this where an order resource has its order items as sub-resource (/order/{orderId}/items):